parinfer/parinfer.js/pres.md

   - use CodeMirror's markers to mark open parens and spaces
 2. We infer those.
   - use CodeMirror's markers to mark trailing delims

+### How is it different?

+- standard editor features?  wait to hear feedback about sublime
+  - newline auto-indent
+  - auto-align existing lines
+- paredit operations
+  - slurp/barf
+  - wrap
+  - join/split
+  - electric return
+- sweet-expressions, indent-clj
+- Haskell's $ operator

+### Why is it different?

+- simple, predictable
+- character based rather than structural
+- uses indentation to deduce content, but does not hide parens
+- Haskell's operator essentially, but with indentation

 ### Animated Examples